elimgoodman/elimgoodman.github.io/mesh/full-walkthrough.md

 ![image](http://elimgoodman.com/assets/mocks/output/walkthrough/running_program.png)

 Don't worry too much about that VM stuff.
-What's important is that we can see there that ```vm.stdout``` is equal to "Hello world".
+What's important is that we can see there that ```vm.stdout``` is equal to "hello world".
 We did it!

 However, that was pretty involved.
-What we're going to want to do is create an object that can do the running of the program for us.
+We don't want to type all of that code into the command bar every time we want to run out program.
+Instead, we're going to create an object that can do the running of the program for us.

 One thing that we haven't talked about is that not only is the *program* just a collection of Mesh objects, but the *editing environment* is also just comprised of instances of Mesh objects.
 We're going to exploit this fact to extend the editor with a new kind of object.
 Objects that only exist in the editing environment and have no bearing on the execution of the program are called **extensions**.
 We'll be creating an extension to run our program for us and display the output.
 We'll call it, creatively, Runner.
 Let's type this in the command bar:

 ```
 	def extension_string = """